Click on a link to be taken to the entry below.

 2. Recent high school graduates.
 Indiana high school graduates must have earned a Core 40, Core 40 with Academic Honors, or Core 40 with Technical Honors diploma.
 (This is a typical college preparatory curriculum including a minimum of four years of English, three years of mathematics (algebra, geometry, advanced algebra), three years of social studies, three years of laboratory science and two years of foreign language.)
 SAT or ACT scores are required and class rank and GPA are considered.

-For admission to programs in engineering or in the College of Health Sciences refer to requirements in the current IPFW Bulletin. bulletin.ipfw.edu
+For admission to programs in engineering or in health sciences refer to requirements in the current IPFW Bulletin. bulletin.ipfw.edu

 You may be offered regular admission to the program of choice, admission with recommendations, admission with conditions or be denied admission to the university.